zdz-java/Temporaty/readme.txt

 change to public line.
 add one line in path1.
 add one line in public.
-add one line in dev.
-add one line in dev2.
+add one line in dev.now I fix the bug. add one line in dev2.